-December 28, 2018 | Purdue Global | Updated December 21, 2021
+December 28, 2018 | Purdue Global | Updated May 9, 2024

 How do you know whether what you or a loved one is experiencing is depression?
-And if it is, what next?
+And if it is, what’s next?
 This guide explains common causes and signs of depression in college students, how to seek treatment, and resources if you or someone you know might be experiencing signs of depression.

 Is It Depression?

-The American Psychiatric Association defines depression, in part, as having long-lasting, moderate to severe feelings of sadness or no longer having interest in activities you usually enjoy.
+The American Psychiatric Association (APA) defines depression, in part, as having long-lasting, moderate to severe feelings of sadness or no longer having interest in activities you usually enjoy.

 Grief Is Different Than Depression

 Though difficult, experiencing sadness resulting from grief is normal, says the APA.
 Sadness experienced during the grieving process tends to come and go in waves.
-With depression, feeling sad is sustained for two weeks or more and is often accompanied by feelings of worthlessness and self-loathing.
+With depression, feeling sad is sustained for 2 weeks or more and is often accompanied by feelings of worthlessness and self-loathing.

 Depression Is Not Uncommon